 - 18. Acts restricted by copyright in work. - 19.
 Infringement of copyright by copying. - 20.
-Infringement by issue of copies to public. - 20A.
-Infringement by rental or lending of copies of work to public. - 21.
+Infringement by issue of copies to public. - 21.
 Infringement by performance, etc., of work in public. - 22.
 Infringement by broadcasting, etc. - 23.
 Infringement by making adaptation, etc. - 24.
 Infringement by communicating to public. - 25.
-Reproduction and adaptation of computer programs. - 25A.
-Back-up copy of computer program.
+Reproduction and adaptation of computer programs.